 - Teaching Down/Stay sessions for five to twenty minutes at a time teaches your dog control and gives him something to do when around other people or things that would otherwise distract.

-- No dogs on beds or furniture.
-Even puppies must have a bed of their own.
-You bed is the highest most special place in the house and is for you only and off limits to them.
+- No on or .
+Even puppies must have a of their own.
+You is the highest most special place in the and is for you only and off limits to them.

 - Don’t repeat a command more than once.
 Your dog obviously doesn’t understand what you want if he doesn’t respond on your first try.